programmerer1/dobby-fact-checker/README.md

-A browser extension for Chrome and Brave to verify whether a news story is fake or not, as well as provide explanations for the news.
+A browser extension for Chrome and Brave to verify whether a news is fake or not, as well as provide explanations for the news.

 You can download and install the extension on your browser: